tim54100/iris_dataset/README.md

 # iris_dataset
-Using data/train.csv to train SVCmodel and predicting data/test.csv type and saving in submission.csv
+Using data/train.csv to train SVCmodel and predicting flower's class with data/test.csv,then saving in submission.csv